casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 </details>

-Native transfer can be used to transfer tokens between two accounts.
+Native transfers are the simplest method to transfer tokens between two accounts.
 For details about the native transfer command, see [Direct Token Transfer](../workflow/transfer-workflow.md).
 The following command transfers 10 CSPR from *account A* to *account B*.

 ```bash
 casper-client transfer \